Barksdale, Texas

 Barksdale is a small unincorporated community and census-designated place (CDP) in the hill country section of the U.S. state of Texas.
 It is located in Edwards County.
-In 1990 Barksdale had 617 inhabitants and six businesses.
-By 2000 the population grew to 1,081 with sixteen businesses.
 It was first listed as a CDP in the 2020 census with a population of 91.

 The Nueces Canyon Consolidated Independent School District serves area students.

+Demographics

+Barksdale first appeared as a census designated place in the 2020 U.S. Census.